Search continues for 20 missing after rain-triggered mudslide in Shizuoka

-Rescue workers continued on Sunday to search for 20 people who went missing following a large mudslide triggered by torrential rain southwest of Tokyo that left two others dead.
+Rescue workers on Sunday continued to search for 20 people who went missing following a large mudslide triggered by torrential rain in a hot spring resort town southwest of Tokyo that left two others dead and affected some 130 houses.

-Around 700 police and Self-Defense Forces personnel, as well as firefighters, are involved in the search in Atami, Shizuoka Prefecture, while work to clear away mud and debris using heavy machinery began early in the morning amid intermittent rain.
+Around 700 police and Self-Defense Forces personnel, as well as firefighters, are involved in the search in Atami, Shizuoka Prefecture, while work to clear away mud and debris using heavy machinery began early in the morning amid intermittent rain and the risk of a secondary disaster.

 The coast guard also continued looking for missing persons at a nearby port, where two women showing no vital signs were discovered and later confirmed dead Saturday.